Analysis and Simulations of a Nonlocal Gray-Scott Model: Existence of Solutions

 Here, the second inequality comes from applying Cauchy-Schwartz to the integral terms, followed by Young's inequality for convolutions.
-The last line then results from applying the AM-GM inequality to the terms $(u_x,v_x)$, $\|u\| \|u_x\|$, and $\|v\|\|v_x\|$ and the definition of $\tilde{C}$ stated in this lemma.
-Finally, letting $w = \| u_x\|^2 + \| v_x\|^2$, using the bounds for $\|u\| + \|v\|$ proved in Lemma \ref{l:bounds}, and using Gr{\"o}nwall's inequality, we arrive at the desired result. \end{proof} }
+The third inequality then results from applying the AM-GM inequality to the terms $(u_x,v_x)$, $\|u\| \|u_x\|$, and $\|v\|\|v_x\|$ and the definition of $\tilde{C}$ stated in this lemma.
+Finally, in the last line we pick the constant $\tilde{D}$ so that

+Here, the inequality follows from Lemma \ref{l:bounds}, and the constants $A,B,C>0$ are also defined as in this Lemma.